dataplat/DataSaturdays/docs/AHP-Plan-Sample-Meeting-Agenda.md

          - Considerations.
 The person should be confident, good at de-escalation, there are views that choosing a person early in their career or under represented minorities carries risk. https://twitter.com/TheStephLocke/status/1506365604214759430?s=20&t=P6CoiWqlcQ3VpR6UM7SsBw
     - Where will this happen?
          - Considerations.
 Not in public, not in view or earshot of person who is harrassed, attendees, speakers, volunteers, organisers.
+Do you need to consider venue security
     - Who will communicate with the person who is harrassed
          - Considerations.
     - Where will this happen?